 They write, “the next step in the process is not expelling of personality traits by the unconscious attempt to deceive the ego but it is instead thought suppression” (2006).

 Research has shown that anytime we suppress we become hypersensitive to the object we are suppressing.
 Accordingly, we readily notice signs of the trait in external objects.
-This is commonly experienced in the white bear principle.
+This is commonly experienced in the white bear problem (also known as the Ironic Process Theory).
 When asked not to think about a white bear, our minds hold the object of the white bear in memory to suppress it.
 Paradoxically, we repeatedly keep thinking of that darn white bear.

 Projecting Internal Harsh Judgements Onto Others